-64-year-old man charged with sexually abusing teen
+63-year-old man charged with sexually abusing teen

-A 64-year-old man is charged with six felonies after sexually abusing a young girl for the past four years, according to State College police.
+A 63-year-old man is charged with six felonies after sexually abusing a young girl for the past four years, according to State College police.

 The Centre County Children and Youth office reported that a minor, now 14, disclosed that William Velasquez had been sexually abusing her for the past four years.